rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 ```

 ### -MaxTokens
-Maximum number of tokens to be returned
+Maximum tokens to be returned

 ```yml
 Parameter Set: (All)